AusBOM/serverless-tile-poc/README.md

 - Styling customisation includes colours, resampling method, use of gradient, and setting the value at which the style colours are cycled.

-- Use an Open Street Map server XYZ format.
+- Uses an Open Street Map server XYZ format.

 - Easy to add new source data for tiles. (via pushing a STAC file with the location.)

 - Ideal for use with COGs (Cloud Optimised Geotiffs)

-- User rio-tiler under the hood to generate the tiles.
+- Uses rio-tiler under the hood to generate the tiles.

 ## How To Use